 Philip Robben is head of the firm’s International Arbitration team.
 His practice focuses on international and domestic litigation and arbitration.
-Philip’s experience includes the representation of multinational clients in disputes concerning bilateral investment treaties (BITs), allegations of fraud, insurance coverage, breach of contract and the U.S. False Claims Act, as well as state and local false claims laws.
+Philip’s experience includes the representation of multinational clients across a range of commercial disputes, including claims arising from software development and implementation projects, corporate governance issues, fraud, insurance coverage, claims under bilateral investment treaties (BITs), and the defense of U.S. False Claims Act and other “whistle-blower” lawsuits.

-Philip has represented companies involved in numerous industry sectors, including pharmaceuticals, business process outsourcing (BPOs), software and IT consulting, construction, logistics and shipping, banking and finance, life insurance, telecommunications, industrial manufacturing and consumer products.
-A substantial part of his practice involves representing multinational companies that do business in the United States.
+Philip has represented companies involved in many industries, including software and IT consulting, security services, construction, pharmaceuticals, industrial manufacturing, banking and finance, life insurance, telecommunications, business process outsourcing (BPOs), and consumer products.
+A substantial part of his practice is devoted to counseling multinational companies that do business in the United States.

 Philip also understands the cultural miscues that can result when parties from different countries work—and fight—with each other.
 Because many of his clients are international, and do not have an understanding of the U.S. legal system, Philip is appreciated for taking the time to explain their options in an actionable manner and advise them as to a recommended course of action that makes sense for their business and goals.

 New York International Arbitration Center, founding board member

-Philip was selected for inclusion in the 2018 and 2019 New York Super Lawyers
+Philip was selected for inclusion in the 2018-2020 New York Super Lawyers

 lists, issued by Thomson Reuters.
 A description of the selection methodology can be found at www.superlawyers.com/about/selection_process.html